SpongeBob SquarePants: Sexuality

-In 2005, an online video that showed clips from SpongeBob SquarePants and other children's shows set to the Sister Sledge song "We Are Family" to promote diversity and tolerance was attacked by an evangelical group in the United States.
-They saw SpongeBob being used to "advocate homosexuality".
+SpongeBob's sexual orientation was the subject of debate since the early years of the show, when The Wall Street Journal noted that the character has enjoyed popularity with gay viewers.
+Series creator Stephen Hillenburg denied SpongeBob was gay in 2002, clarifying at the time that he considered the character to be "somewhat asexual".
+Three years later, an online video that showed clips from SpongeBob SquarePants and other children's shows set to the Sister Sledge song "We Are Family" to promote diversity and tolerance was attacked by an evangelical group in the United States.
 James Dobson of Focus on the Family accused the video of promoting homosexuality because it was sponsored by a pro-tolerance group.
-The incident prompted the question whether SpongeBob is gay.
-Although the character has enjoyed popularity with gay viewers, series creator Stephen Hillenburg had already denied SpongeBob is gay three years earlier, clarifying at the time he considered the character to be "somewhat asexual".
 After Dobson's comments, Hillenburg reasserted his position, stating that sexual preference does not play a part in what they are "trying to do" with the series.
 Tom Kenny and other production members were distraught that the issue had arisen.
-Dobson later said his comments were taken out of context and his original complaints were not with SpongeBob, the video, or any of the characters in the video, but rather with the organization that sponsored the video, the We Are Family Foundation.
+Dobson later said his comments were taken out of context, and his original complaints were not with SpongeBob, the video, or any of the characters in the video, but rather with the organization that sponsored the video, the We Are Family Foundation.
 Dobson said they posted pro-gay material on their website, but later removed it.
 After the controversy, John H. Thomas, the United Church of Christ's general minister and president, said they would welcome SpongeBob into their ministry.
 He said: "Jesus didn't turn people away.
 Neither do we."